 - $34,000 annual stipend from the National Science Foundation, paid through the Graduate College on a monthly basis.

 - Institutional support from the ASU Graduate College:

 - Graduate resident or graduate nonresident tuition based on residency classification.

-- Summer graduate tuition: registration’s balance due covered up to a total of six graduate-level credits for the summer term.
+- Summer graduate tuition - coverage up to a total of six graduate-level credits for the summer term.